 You also want the multi-store software to be intuitive and easy to learn.
 Training new staff members should focus on performance, not a point of sale.
 This alleviates some stress from opening a new store and lets you worry about bigger things.

 But ask about training and installation assistance – it’s always good to know that help is there when you need it.
-Support for your POS at a new location is crucial.
+Support for your POS as your business grows is crucial for long-term success.

 Modern POS software is almost exclusively subscription based.
 Software-as-a-service models differ from traditional legacy systems in that the user never buys the software outright.
 It may seem like investing in buying the software up front makes more sense, but it actually proves more costly in the long run: retailers are forced to make repeated pricey purchases of new releases of the software to keep up-to-date.